Azure-Samples/contoso-creative-writer/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-____
-commands to run
-flask --debug --app src/api/api/app:app run --port 5000 http://127.0.0.1:5000/get_article?context=Write an article about camping in alaska&instruction=find specifics about what type of gear they would need and explain in detail